French Southern and Antarctic Lands: Administration

 The French Southern and Antarctic Lands have formed a territoire d'outre-mer (an overseas territory) of France since 1955.
-Formerly, they were administered from Paris by an administrateur supérieur assisted by a secretary-general; since December 2004, however, their administrator has been a préfet, currently Charles Giusti, with headquarters in Saint Pierre on Réunion Island.
+Formerly, they were administered from Paris by an administrateur supérieur assisted by a secretary-general; since December 2004, however, their administrator has been a préfet, currently Florence Jeanblanc-Risler, with headquarters in Saint Pierre on Réunion Island.

 The TAAF administration, the French Polar Institute Paul-Émile Victor (IPEV) and the French Navy jointly operate the icebreaker Astrolabe which is based out of Reunion.
 The vessel is used both to bring personnel and supplies to the Dumont d'Urville Station and for research and patrol duties.
+The French armed forces also maintain small troop contingents on some of the Scattered Islands in order to protect the French territorial claim.

 The territory is divided into five districts: